-Debra Prinzing is a Seattle and Los Angeles-based writer who can credit her happy existence writing about gardens and home design to great preparation: a degree in textiles and design and a long career in journalism.
+Debra Prinzing is a Seattle-based writer who can credit her happy existence writing about gardens and home design to great preparation: a degree in textiles and design and a long career in journalism.
 She has been called:

 She is the author of seven books, including Slow Flowers: Four Seasons of Locally Grown Bouquets from the Garden, Meadow and Farm (St. Lynn’s Press, 2013); The 50 Mile Bouquet: Seasonal, Local and Sustainable Flowers (St. Lynn’s Press, 2012), created with photographer David E. Perry; the Garden Writers Association award-winning Stylish Sheds and Elegant Hideaways: Big Ideas for Small Backyard Destinations (Clarkson Potter/Publishers, 2008), created with photographer William Wright, and The Abundant Garden, created with photographer Barbara J. Denk (Cool Springs Press, 2005).

 Debra was also editor of the 9th edition of the Northwest Gardeners’ Resource Directory (2002, Sasquatch Books).
 She wrote the Pacific Northwest Garden Survival Guide (Fulcrum Books) in 2004 and co-authored with Mary Robson the Washington & Oregon Gardener’s Guide (Cool Springs Press, 2005).
 She has also written three DIY titles for Sunset Publishing.